sinsunsan/archiref_wiki/Form-api-elements.md

     'wrapper' => 'modal_content',
     // callback function used after the ajax request has return a result 'callback' => 'rue89_platform_users_ajax_user_register_callback',
-    'progress' => array('type' => 'hidden'),
+    // Progress throbber settings (in this case hidden) 'progress' => array('type' => 'hidden'),
     // url to be called in ajax
     'path' => 'system/ajax/rue89/user/register'